-Joanne Jasper, TCA Vice President.
-Joanne, until recently coordinated a faith-based nursing course at the University of Toronto; her career of over 40 years has been focused on community based health care.
+Joanne Jasper, TCA President, until recently coordinated a faith-based nursing course at the University of Toronto; her career of over 40 years has been focused on community based health care.
 Her mission is to support older adults to live life according to their personal best desires, receiving respect within their community, recognition and love from family and friends.

-Shanaz Meghji, TCA Treasurer.
-Shanaz graduated in Business Administration with a major in Accounting and Finances.
+Shanaz Meghji, TCA Treasurer, graduated in Business Administration with a major in Accounting and Finances.
 She chairs the Home Advisory Committee at Bendale Acres and sits on the Inter-Home Advisory Committee of the Toronto Long Term Care Homes.
 She served on the Aga Khan Social and Welfare Board and the Aga Khan Health Board.